 What is the process and how will students be notified?

 To apply for grants through the Access Fund, students must submit an application using the link below.
 Applications should be submitted at least four weeks or 30 business days before the funds are needed.
-The application will be reviewed and if approved, the student will be notified by e-mail within two weeks (fourteen business days) upon receipt of the application.
-If the application is not approved, the student will be notified by e-mail within two weeks (fourteen business days) upon receipt of the application.
+The application will be reviewed and if approved, the student will be notified by e-mail upon receipt of the application.
+If the application is not approved, the student will be notified through campus groups upon receipt of the application.
 Depending on the situation, the student may be referred to additional resources including financial aid to explore loan options.

 The Access Fund is administered by the Office of the Dean of Students through the First-Generation and Low-Income Student Support.
 If you have any questions or would like to refer a student, please email us at email@example.com

 To make a gift in support of the Access Fund, please visit our online giving page.